AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 ## Shared "given"

 Let me start with an anti-pattern that actually motivated me to write this post.
-I've seen it far too many times, and it has always been a hindrance.
-Shared "given" is a very simple thing - you just share the test data among tests within one suite or among multiple suites.
-Here's an example of a shared "given" for a test suite that we'll use throughout this
+I’ve seen it far too often, and it’s always been a hindrance.
+Shared “given” is a very simple concept — you share test data among tests within a single suite or across multiple suites.
+Here’s an example of a shared “given” for a test suite that we’ll use throughout this
 section:

 [//]: # (@formatter:off)